 How to Remove Cataracts

 When it comes to removing cataracts through modern day surgery, the gold standard is phacoemulsification.
 This method uses sound waves to break up the cataract into tiny pieces so that they can be vacuumed out of the eye, through sub three millimeter incisions.
-A newer, less proven technique involves the use of lasers, although this technique is still in its infancy and the benefits have yet to be verified.
 In over 95% of cases that require cataract surgery to be performed, patients have seen significant improvements in overall visual acuity.